 Project Limits

-In the free Community Tier, you can have a total of 3 projects at once.
+In the free Community Tier, you are limited to 3 projects.
 See Pricing for Pro tier benefits, such as more projects.

 Shuttle remains fully committed to providing an excellent development and deployment experience to all users.